knokko/np-schedulability-analysis/include/reconfiguration/docs.md

 attempted solution to the *candidate* cut.
 In such cases, the solution is extra good, since it performed multiple cuts!

+#### The solution
+The graph strategy will iterate over all the cuts, and test some solutions.
+Currently, whenever 1 working solution is found, the solution is stored, and the strategy continues with the next cut.
+I'm not sure whether this is smart: after all, if we try more solutions, we might find a better one that solves more than 1 cut.
+This is probably something to be researched.

+In the unfortunate case that none of the solutions for a cut work, the strategy will give up.
+Perhaps a solution could be found by reconsidering the selected solutions for the *past* cuts, but this could potentially take a lot of time.

+When the last cut is being processed, the list of *future* cuts will be empty.
+This means that the `Agent_cut_test` will allow the whole graph to be explored.
+Thus, if any of the tests of the last cut pass, the adapted problem is *schedulable*, and the list of stored solutions is sufficient to turn the original problem into a schedulable problem.
+This list of solutions will be presented to the user.

 ## Performance and memory
 At this point, the code contains plenty of memory leaks and needless copies.
 Thus, I suspect that it will take ridiculously much time when tested on large problems.